quicwg/base-drafts/draft-ietf-quic-transport.md

 initialized to 0 in the endpoint at connection start.
 Each endpoint also remembers the highest packet number seen from its peer on the connection.

-When a server receives a packet from a client, if that packet has a short header and if it increments the highest packet number seen by the server from the client, the server sets the spin value to the value observed in the spin bit in the received packet.
+When a server receives a short header packet that increments the highest packet number seen by the server from the client, it sets the spin value to be equal to the spin bit in the received packet.

-When a client receives a packet from a server, if the packet has a short header and if it increments the highest packet number seen by the client from the server, it sets the spin value to the opposite of the spin bit in the received packet.
+When a client receives a short header packet that increments the highest packet number seen by the client from the server, it sets the spin value to the inverse of the spin bit in the received packet.

 An endpoint resets its spin value to zero when sending the first packet of a given connection with a new connection ID.
 This reduces the risk that transient